dolox/fallback/README.md

 ### fallback.load(libraries, options)
 `libraries`
-- Object that expects it's key to be the libary that is loaded.
-Per example jQuery's key is `jQuery`.
+- Object that expects its values to be either a string or array of urls.
 - You can pass either an array or string as the value for each library.
 - All libraries will be executing in parallel.
 - The fallback libraries will be executed in the order they are in the array.